SimYunSup/bylinecms/README.md

 8. And more....

 ## What's Next?
-We need to find our feet, choose license, publish a roadmap, code of conduct, our values and mission statement, as well as settle on a governance model and likely stewardship entity.
+We need to find our feet, choose license, publish a roadmap, code of conduct, as well as settle on a governance model and likely stewardship entity.
 We've published the prototype under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) license - for now, as we understand this has implications.
-Before we accept contributions, we'll likely switch to a more permissive license like Apache 2.0 (this requires consent or a CLA from contributors, which is fine while there's just a few of us).
+Before we accept contributions, we'll revisit licensing, looking closely at the [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/), or possibly even a more permissive license like Apache 2.0.
+Changing the project's license will require consent or a CLA from contributors, which is fine while there's just a few of us.

 ## What is there to do?